faresharrazi/smart_hr/README.md

 ## How It Works

 1. **PDF Processing**: The app uses Mistral's OCR API to extract text from uploaded PDFs, ensuring compatibility with both text-based and scanned documents
-2. **Analysis**: The extracted text is analyzed alongside the job description using Mistral LLM
+2. **Analysis**: The extracted text is analyzed alongside the job description using Mistral LLM via direct HTTP API
 3. **Scoring**: The system provides an overall fit score (0-100) with sub-metrics for skills match, experience, education, and soft skills
 4. **Results**: Clean, color-coded results display with detailed analysis and recommendations